rayhong/model_interpretability/README.md

 [Ray Hong](http://www.rayhong.net), [Jessica Hullman](http://users.eecs.northwestern.edu/~jhullman/), and [Enrico Bertini](http://enrico.bertini.io/)

+Full paper can be found: [https://arxiv.org/abs/2004.11440](https://arxiv.org/abs/2004.11440)

+## Background

+With the rapid increase in the deployment of machine learning (ML) in a wide range of practical application areas, we are witnissing increased concern about our capabilities to understand _how_ ML models work; shifting our focus on interacting with ML from a unidirectional focus on _model accuracy_ to a larger perspective that includes a strong focus on ML _model interpretability_.
+Despite this rapid expansion in model interpretability tools and formal and empirical definitions, our understanding of how interpretability is understood by and how it impacts the actual ML practitioners is still limited.
+Bridging this gap with emperical approach is necessary for grounding our work in the real problems we face when dealing with interpretability issues.

-## Our Participants
+## Methodology

-We had 22 individuals from 20 different companies who work in wide variety of domains including banking, finance, healthcare, IT, social media, consulting, manufacturing, internet services, and transportation.
-Among our participants, 17 described themselves as data scientists or machine learning engineers (DS), 2 identified themselves as software engineers whose goal is to build infrastructure related to model interpretability (SE), 2 identified themselves as product managers (PM), and one identified himself as a UX researcher (UX).
-All of them worked in teams of data scientists and engineers who need to communicate with product managers, customers, and other stakeholders.
-Some of the models they built are used by millions of daily active users and/or support critical decisions where life is at stake.
+This project presents our results of empirical inquiry; we conducted semi-structured interviews with 22 ML practitioners from 20 different companies across 5 months of a period, who work in wide variety of domains including banking, finance, healthcare, IT, social media, consulting, manufacturing, internet services, and transportation.
+They are responsible for building models that are state-of-the-art in their field; some of the models they built are used by millions of daily active users and/or support critical decisions where life is at stake (17 data scientists or machine learning engineers (DS), 2 software engineers who build infrastructure related to model interpretability (SE), 2 product managers (PM), and oneUX researcher (UX), see the table below).

 | PID | Company Domain     | Job title and role                | Domain problems                              |
 | :-- | :----------------- | :-------------------------------- | -------------------------------------------- |